 To get back on your feet and to stand up to negligent professionals, you should not have to go it alone.
 Consider that only 29 percent of medical malpractice trials in Illinois resulted in compensation for the patient, according to research by the Illinois Jury Verdict Reporter.
 It is a challenging fight, but with a competent lawyer on your side, you can win.

-Successful medical malpractice cases are a specialty of Willens Law Offices, as proven by the many million-dollar recoveries we’ve obtained for our clients.
-With our firm serving you, you need not be anxious throughout the process – our entire team provides considerate, compassionate service to minimize the stress associated with legal cases.
+Successful medical malpractice cases are a specialty of Willens Injury Law Offices, as proven by the many million-dollar recoveries we’ve obtained for our clients.
+With an experienced Chicago medical malpractice lawyer on your side, you won’t fear the process and our entire team provides considerate, compassionate service to minimize the stress associated with legal cases.